reaktoro/reaktoro/docs/sphinx/tutorials/transport/reactivetransportsolver-calcite-brine.rst

 Using Reaktoro in Python requires first an import of the python package **reaktoro**.
-From this point on, we are able to use the library components of Reaktoro (classes, methods, constants), which are needed to define our chemical system and chemical reaction modeling problems.
+From this point on, we are able to use the library components of Reaktoro (classes, methods, constants), which are needed to define our chemical system and chemical reaction modelling problems.

 .. note::

-    To simplify the tutorials, we use ``from reaktoro import *``, which imports all components of the **reaktoro** package into the default Python namespace.
+    To simplify the tutorials, we import all components of the **reaktoro** package into the default Python namespace by the line ``from reaktoro import *``.
 We note that this can potentially create name conflicts when used in bigger projects.
-For your applications, consider using ``import reaktoro as rkt`` instead, and call classes and methods as ``rkt.Database``, ``rkt.ChemicalSystem``, ``rkt.equilibrate``, and etc.
+    For larger applications, we recommend using ``import reaktoro as rkt`` instead (to avoid conflicts with other libraries) and call classes and methods as ``rkt.Database``, ``rkt.ChemicalSystem``, ``rkt.equilibrate``, and etc.

 Initializing an auxiliary time-related constants
 ------------------------------------------------

-In this step:
+In this step

 .. literalinclude:: ../../../../demos/python/demo-reactivetransportsolver-calcite-brine.py
     :start-at: Step 2
     :end-before: Step 3

-we initialize an auxiliary time-related constants from seconds up to years.
+we initialize an auxiliary time-related constants from the seconds up to years.

 Define parameters for the reactive transport simulation
 -------------------------------------------------------